TAMUGeographySociety/TAMU_Geography_Society/Learning/Week1/README.md

 [How to tell your computer's bit type](https://lmgtfy.com/?q=how+to+tell+if+your+pc+is+64+or+32+bit)

-**It is HIGHLY recommended to have ArcGIS (ArcMap or ArcPro) installed on your computer before you install FME**
+**It is IMPORTANT to have ArcGIS (ArcMap or ArcPro) installed on your computer before you install FME**

+Once you get to the licence assistance, you will want to pick up a floating licene.
+I will provide this floating licence during our first meeting, so if you've made it this far,then that's all you need to do before I start teaching.

 Q/A
 1. Which version do you recommend?